19miffyliu/Kill-It-With-Shovel/README.md

 - Disable the turret for 5 seconds by hitting it with a shovel.
 - Enable the turret again by hitting it twice.  **BEWARE: turret does NOT like being disturbed in sleep.**

+# Update

+1.0.1: Fix a bug where turrets will be disabled but will keep shooting if a player hits it in beserker mode.

 # Config Options

+- Config will automatically sync with host.

 ## Berseker Mode when being waked